thelazyone/fsd28-profiler/README.md

 - [x] Edit Profiles (with forms)
 - [x] Show Mandatory actions for weapons
 - [x] Grey down actions that cannot be taken (because you didn't take a mandatory one or because you are not high tier)
+- [ ] Better handle selection of profiles (still buggy) when saving or opening saved ones
+- [ ] Implement the "Delete Selected" button
 - [ ] Anything Roster-Related